Sylvain Idangar

-Sylvain Abdullah Idingar (born 8 March 1984) is a Chadian footballer who plays as a striker for Limonest.
-In 2014, he made an appearance for the Chad national football team.
+Sylvain Abdullah Idingar Nguetoinar (born 8 March 1984) is a footballer who plays as a striker for Limonest.
+Born in France, he represented the Chad national team.

 Career

 Idingar began his professional career in 2003 at Lyon.
 He played one game in the Champions League on 8 December 2004 scoring one goal in the 5–0 win against Sparta Prague.

 In June 2005 Indingar moved on loan to Valenciennes where he played 5 games in Ligue 2 before going back to Lyon.
 In June 2007 he left Lyon and moved to Al-Watani.
 He moved again in 2008 move to ES Sétif.

 Idangar had a brief spell with C.D.
 Feirense in Portugal's LigaPro.

 After several years playing abroad, Idangar returned to the Lyon metropolitan area, where he played with amateurs ASM Venissieux, AS Lyon-Duchère and FC Bords de Saône.

 Personal

 Idangar was a roommate of France international footballer Hatem Ben Arfa during his spell at SO Cassis Carnoux, while Ben Arfa was playing for neighboring club Olympique de Marseille.
 They first met as youth players at Lyon, and are now best friends.